-Work queues and agents bridge the Prefect Orion orchestration engine and API with your local execution environments.
+Agents and work pools bridge the Prefect orchestration engine and API with your local execution environments.

-- Work queues are configured on the server.
+- Work pools are configured on the server.
 They contain logic that determines which flow runs a given queue will serve to waiting agents.

 - Agents run in a local execution environment.
-They pick up work from a specific work queue and execute those flow runs.
+They pick up work from a specific work pool and execute those flow runs.

-Agents are configured to pull work from a specific work queue.
+Agents are configured to pull work from a specific work pool.
 You'll use the CLI to start an agent in your execution environment.
-If you configure work queues in the Prefect UI, the work queue panel provides the CLI command: you can simply copy the entire command and run it in your execution environment.
+If you configure work pools in the Prefect UI, the work pool panel provides the CLI command: you can simply copy the entire command and run it in your execution environment.